frankt716/cse-191-fall23/rec02.lagda.md

        = if true then true\
        = true

-Let try to evaluate the same proposition in 𝓜₃.
+Let's try to evaluate the same proposition in 𝓜₃.
  - ⟦ is-raining ⇨ is-wednesday ⟧ 𝓜₃\
      = if ⟦ is-raining ⟧ 𝓜₃ then ⟦ is-wednesday ⟧ 𝓜₃\
      = if false then true\